Assassin's Creed Valhalla

 Assassin's Creed Valhalla is a 2020 action role-playing game developed by Ubisoft Montreal and published by Ubisoft.
-It is the twelfth major installment in the Assassin's Creed series, and the successor to 2018's Assassin's Creed Odyssey.
+It is the twelfth main installment in the Assassin's Creed series and the successor to Assassin's Creed Odyssey (2018).
 Principally set in the years 872–878 AD, the game recounts a Viking fantasy story during their expansions into the British Isles.
 Players control Eivor Varinsdottir, a Viking raider who, while attempting to establish a new Viking clan in England, becomes embroiled in the centuries-old conflict between the Assassin Brotherhood, who fight for peace and liberty, and the Templar Order, who desire peace through control.
 (Note: Within the series' continuity, the Assassin Brotherhood and the Templar Order adopted their modern names during the Crusades in the 11th century.
 Prior to this, they were referred to as the "Hidden Ones" and the "Order of the Ancients", respectively.)
 The game also includes a framing story, set in the 21st century, which follows Layla Hassan, an Assassin who relives Eivor's memories so as to find a way to save the Earth from destruction.